In France, New Years Eve, known as “La Saint-Sylvestre” or “réveillon de l’an”, is celebrated in a variety of ways.

 If you are really lucky, your host spared no expense and in addition to oysters, he or she put out a platter of a variety of shell fish and crustacean over ice.

-If you see prawns (Gambas) on the platter, don’t be surprised to see the heads, eyes and antennae still attached to prawns.
-Optional; grab one and pinch off the head before sucking down the juices if you dare.
+If you see prawns (Gambas) on the platter, don’t be surprised to see the heads, eyes and antennae still attached to prawns which you eat by pinching off the head and suck out the juice if you dare before eating the actual flesh.

-If you can’t stand the thought of eating escargot, raw oysters or mussels than you might want to stick to the smoked salmon dishes (Saumon Fumé); almost always served cold.
-I actually enjoy it on petite canapés with chives and crème fraîche
+If you can’t stand the thought of eating escargot, raw oysters or mussels than you might want to stick to the smoked salmon dishes (Saumon Fumé)- almost always served cold often on petite canapés with chives and crème fraîche.

 And finally, if you hate raw oysters and can’t stand smoked salmon, at least you know you will have the pleasure of drinking Champagne.
 France is after all the birth place of Champagne.